-Research has shown a strong link between alcohol and the risk of developing breast cancer, and breast cancer returning.
-To reduce your risk of breast cancer, try to limit your alcohol intake to two standard drinks a day.
+Research has shown a strong link between alcohol and the risk of developing breast cancer, or breast cancer returning.
+To reduce your risk, try to limit your alcohol intake to two standard drinks a day.

 Maintain a healthy weight throughout your life

 Women who put on a lot of weight in adulthood, particularly after menopause, may have a higher risk of breast cancer.